GuestMeNot/garbled-merkle-tree/README.md

 ### Why a Binary Tree

 The goal is not provide a general solution to all problems but by showing a solution to one problem we can show that a whole class of problems can be solved.
+The complexity of the problem in both [time](https://en.wikipedia.org/wiki/Time_complexity) and [space](https://en.wikipedia.org/wiki/Space_complexity) will not remain the same, but the solvability of a solution will remain the same.

 Many computing problems can be represented as a [Directed Acyclical Graph (or DAG)](https://en.wikipedia.org/wiki/Directed_acyclic_graph).